CELLSONIC REGENERATION

 For simplicity we grade ulcers into 3 groups:

-2. Ulceration - skin gone revealing tissue under the skin.
+2. Ulceration - skin gone revealing underlying tissue

-3. Complicated - with extension and or gangrene.
+3. Complicated - with extension and/or gangrene (tissue death)

-The most common ulcer is the vascular ulcer.
-The shockwaves enhance vascularisation of small arteries and arterioles to stimulate the healing.
-It disables and kills the bacteria which are the worst enemy for the healing process.
+The most common ulcer is vascular.
+Shockwaves enhance vascularisation of small arteries and arterioles to stimulate healing.
+It disables and kills bacteria which are the worst enemy for healing.

-Our main work has been on diabetic ulcers with the advantages of cost savings for both the patient and the health services, less attendance of the patient for traditional treatments, the patient’s comfort and as the ulcer heals the patient becomes more mobile and can return to work.
+Our main work focuses on diabetic ulcers with advantages of cost savings for patients and health services, less patient attendance for traditional treatments, patient comfort, and as ulcers heal patients become more mobile and return to work.

 Blocking shockwaves